pacphi/spring-boot-with-kotlin-and-jpa-example/README.md

 > Feel free to modify the `AZ_GROUP` and `AZ_REGISTRY` environment variable values above.

-## Preparing Minikube to work with privte registry
+## Preparing Minikube to work with a private registry

 You must [authorize](https://github.com/kubernetes/minikube/issues/321#issuecomment-265222572) minikube to work with your private registry.